GiuseppePerugia/Green-Coding-Competition-FY23/README.md

 Here you will find a list of good practice and guide to apply to your code.

-The code contain one or more bad coding technique for each of the category listed in the guide below.
+The code contains one or more bad coding technique for each of the category listed in the guide below.

 ## 1. Eliminate unnecessary operations